Noaht8/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 - You are not allowed to publish any content of this project.
 - Any form of plagiarism is strictly forbidden and will result in removal from the program.

+## Requirements
+## General
+- Allowed editors: `vi`, `vim`, `emacs`
+- All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
+- All your files should end with a new line
+- A `README.md` file, at the root of the folder of the project is mandatory
+- Your code should use the `Betty` style.
+It will be checked using [betty-style.pl](https://github.com/alx-tools/Betty/blob/master/betty-style.pl) and [betty-doc.pl](https://github.com/alx-tools/Betty/blob/master/betty-doc.pl)
+- You are not allowed to use global variables
+- No more than 5 functions per file
+- The only C standard library functions allowed are `malloc`, `free`, `printf` and `exit`
 ## More Info
 Please use this data structure for this project:
 ```